 If your dog is straining to poop, not pooping at all, or passing hard, small stools then it’s likely they’re constipated.
 This could be because they have an enlarged prostate, are dehydrated, or not eating enough fiber in their diet.
 It can sometimes be a sign of tumor growth though, so it’s always worth getting them checked over by the vet if they seem constipated.

 Anxiety and stress, just like in humans, can cause the fight or flight response in dogs and this can induce diarrhea.
 Stress triggers can include (but aren’t limited to) loud noises, being separated from you, changes in their household, the introduction of a new pet or family member, or being adopted into a new home themselves.
 You can obtain calming aids that may help from your vet or most reputable pet brands (make sure you research them thoroughly before purchasing though).
 Your vet may even suggest medication or a probiotic supplement to help boost your dog’s gut health and prevent their physical stress response if it’s happening frequently.

-There are many ways you can help manage your dog’s digestive problems.
+There are many ways you can help support your dog’s digestive system.

 Discourage disordered eating; read our blog on Dog Eating Disorders here and how to help your dog get over particular disordered eating habits.

 Keep on top of preventative parasitic treatments and vaccinations; regular flea and worm prevention control can protect both your dog and others they come into contact with from contracting these annoying parasites that can cause digestive disorders in dogs.
 If they’re not already receiving regular anti-parasitic treatments, it’s time to check in with your vet to get your beloved pet into the most suitable flea and parasite prevention routine and ask your vet if they’re up to date on all their vaccinations.